trolando/knor/README.md

   tools.

 # TODO
-- [ ] Implement the translation to Aiger
+- [ ] Test the translation to Aiger
 - [ ] Plug in HOA to PGSolver translation from hoa2pg

 # Citing